 New Conservative believes that the best place for a solo mother with a baby is with her immediate family.
-If that is not possible, then New Conservative would house these solo mothers in residential accommodation with a suitably trained/experienced couple as hosts.
+Where that is not possible, New Conservative would offer benefit-dependent, struggling solo mothers support in residential accommodation with a suitably trained/experienced couple as hosts.

 This offer of supportive accommodation is to provide a safe haven for solo mothers who have no other option for a stable home environment for both themselves and their child.
 This would provide the following advantages:

 - Backup and training in raising the child.